 Select the More menu to add cost items, duplicate, change status, and more.

-PCO is a starting point for any change order.
-You can create it manually in the Change Order tool or create a PCO from an RFI.
+A PCO is the starting point for any change order.
+You can create it manually in the Change Order tool or create a PCO from an RFI, Issue, or Submittal Item.

 To create a PCO: